Access Free Nevada Public Records: Find Information on Anyone

 Concerned citizens can also sign up for email alerts when an offender relocates into the community.
 The user can opt to be informed when the sex offender’s address is within 1, 2, or 3 miles of them.

 To search for a sex offender in Nevada, one needs to go to the Nevada sex offender’s official search website.
-They must agree with the terms and conditions, enter the security code, and fill in the preferred according to their location, names, or vehicle license plate number.
+They must agree with the terms and conditions, enter the security code, and fill in the preferred according to their location, name, or vehicle license plate number.

 RCCD has also listed other ways to obtain sex offenders’ information as follows: